NormalStudios/CurrentSilence/README.md

 Items, LightingModule, SoundModule, Voicelines

-Current RemoteEvents that are located in ReplicatedStorage.RemoteEvents:
+To Do:
+Preselect giveaways don't show that they are pre-selected Python tool that automatically keeps doing giveaways